POST PARTUM CARE IN AYURVEDA

 - Panchakarma (the five-cleansing procedure)

 Thus, mothers need special care after giving birth to a baby.
-Transitioning into motherhood is a life altering experience for every woman.
-Following special regimens will help the puerperal women to regain the strength and to take good care of the new born.
+Transitioning into motherhood is a life-altering experience for every woman.
+Following special regimens will help the puerperal women to regain strength and to take good care of the newborn.
 Always try to contact a doctor when necessary.
-The ayurvedic medicines need to be taken under the advice of an ayurvedic physician.
+Ayurvedic medicines need to be taken under the advice of an ayurvedic physician.